 The Order of St. George (1769) was the premier military award for conspicuous bravery only and could be compared to the British Victoria Cross and the Medal of Honor of the United States.
 It was founded by the Empress Catherine in four classes.
-The badge is of gold in the form of a cross pattee, the arms of which are enameleled white.
+The badge is of gold in the form of a cross pattee, the arms of which are enamelled white.
 A medallion in the center bears a colored representation of St. George slaying the dragon, while the reverse shows the initials of the saint.
 The ribbon is of orange watered silk with three black stripes.

-Other Russian orders were done away with in the political upheaval of December 1917 and from that time on th an Marino.-The Order of San Marino (1860) was insti-tuted to reward military officers and civilians for serv-ices to the state.
-There are five classes: Knight Grand Cross, Knight Grand Officer, Commanders, Officers, and all."

-Serbia.-The Order of the White Eagle (1883) was instituted by Milan I in five classes, the ribbon being blue and red.
+Other Russian orders were done away with in the political upheaval of December 1917 and from that time on the Union of Soviet Socialist Republics issued its own de an Marino.-The Order of San Marino (1860) was insti-tuted to reward military officers and civilians for serv-ices to the state.
+There are five classes: Knight Grand Cross, Knight Grand Officer, Commanders, Officers, and erbia.-The Order of the White Eagle (1883) was instituted by Milan I in five classes, the ribbon being blue and red.
 The badge consists of a gold double-headed eagle enamelled white and outlined in gold.
 In the center is an oval shield with a beaded edge bearing a white St. George's cross on a red ground.
 The badge awarded for military achievements has crossed swords.